-National Science Foundation awards rapid response grants to support coronavirus (COVID-19) research
+NSF awards rapid response grants to support COVID-19 research

 Funding mobilizes the scientific community to better understand and develop measures to respond to the virus